hiven/hiven.github.io/interview/04_Pace.md

 ## Alfa Romeo

 **Situation**

-Breifed with creating the exhibition for Alfa Romeo to launch their Guiletta within 1 month lead time
+Breifed with creating the exhibition for Alfa Romeo to launch their Guiletta within 1 month lead time.

 **Action**

 **Result**

 ## Dunlop Goodwood